 - Open Settings with the Windows key + I hotkey, then click Network & Internet to open a Status tab in Settings.

 - Then click the Network reset option.

 - Press the Reset now button to confirm and restart your PC.

 9. Disable VPN software

 It’s also recommended that users disable any VPN software installed on their desktops or laptops.
-Our How to turn off VPN guide provides further details for how you can disable a VPN connection permanently or temporarily.
+Our guide on how to turn off VPN provides further details on how you can disable a VPN connection permanently or temporarily.

-If you have a VPN browser extension enabled, make sure you disable it as well.
+If you have a VPN browser extension enabled, make sure you also disable it.
 You can do that by opening the extensions tab in your browser and toggling the VPN extension off there.
-Alternatively, you can completely remove the extension.
+Alternatively, you can altogether remove the extension.

-So, there are various potential resolutions that can help you fix if Ethernet keeps disconnecting on Windows 10.
+So, various potential resolutions can help you fix if Ethernet keeps disconnecting on Windows 10.

-For more information on this topic and potential solutions, take a look at our article on Ethernet not working in Windows 10/11, to learn what to do about it.
+For more information on this topic and potential solutions, please look at our article on Ethernet not working in Windows 10/11 to learn what to do about it.